You are visiting the public pages on our employee web. Please log in to access content that is only for employees.

 3. Teacher mobility

 Applications are accepted on an ongoing basis.
-Read more about the call and how to apply on the page Responsible internationalisation and exchanges (in Swedish).
+Read more about the call and how to apply on the page Responsible internationalisation and exchanges (in Swedish, but the application document is available in English).

 Application for a Grant for Participation in Academic Events Relevant to Baltic Sea and Eastern European Studies

 The funding is provided by the Foundation for Baltic and East European Studies (Östersjöstiftelsen).
-The funding evaluation, handling and reporting are conducted in cooperation between the Schools and CBEES.
-The funding and its detailed handling are conducted at the School of the respective awarded applicant.
+The evaluation, handling and reporting are conducted jointly between the Schools and CBEES.
+The funding and its detailed administration are handled at the School of the respective awarded applicant.

-The basic criteria for evaluation are the relevance of the event and links of the intended event to the Baltic- and East European studies.
+The basic criterion for evaluation is the relevance of the event and its links to the Baltic Sea and/or Eastern European Studies.

-For more information and conditions please download the Application form below "Bidrag ÖSS Konferensresor".
+For more information and conditions, please download the application form (PDF).
 The file should be opened with Adobe Acrobat or Adobe Acrobat Reader.
-If you cant find answers to your questions in the document, please contact Vit Kysilka.
+If you cannot find answers to your questions in the document, please contact Vit Kysilka.

-The completed and signed application is part of the online application, that you find here External link, opens in new window..
+The completed and signed application must be uploaded through the online MS Forms application, that you find here External link, opens in new window..

-Announcement: CBEES funding for organising conferences and workshops – Application round autumn 2025
+Announcement: CBEES funding for organising conferences and workshops – Application round spring 2026

-The Centre for Baltic and East European Studies (CBEES) grants funding for organising conferences and workshops associated with the university’s Baltic Sea region and Eastern Europe profile.
+The Centre for Baltic and East European Studies (CBEES) provides funding for organising conferences and workshops related to the university’s Baltic Sea region and Eastern Europe profile.

 Researchers, doctoral students and teachers who are active at Södertörn University are eligible to apply for funding for conferences and workshops.